-RULONA continues and expands provisions regarding prohibited acts for notaries.
+RULONA would continue and expand provisions from current law regarding prohibited acts for notaries.

-It clarifies a commission as a notary public does not authorize an individual to:
+It would clarify a commission as a notary public does not authorize an individual to:

 - Assist persons in drafting legal records, give legal advice, or otherwise practice law; - Act as an immigration consultant or an expert on immigration matters; - Represent a person in a judicial or administrative proceeding relating to immigration to the United States, U.S. citizenship, or related matters; or - Receive compensation for performing any of the activities listed above.